ska-sa/katgpucbf/doc/fgpu.design.rst

 spectrum has a common delay for all samples.
 There will also likely be differences from the MeerKAT F-engine when there are large discontinuities in the delay model, as the inversion becomes ambiguous.

+The polarisations are allowed to have independent delay models.
+To accommodate different coarse delays, the space at the end of each chunk (to which the start of the following chunk is copied to accommodate the PFB footprint) is expanded, to ensure that as long as one polarisation's input starts within the chunk proper, both can be serviced from the extended chunk.
+This involves a tradeoff where support for larger differential delays requires more memory and more bandwidth.
+The dominant terms of the delay are shared between polarisations, and the differential delay is expected to be extremely small (tens of nanoseconds), so this has minimal impact.

 The GPU processing is split into a front-end and a back-end: the front-end consists of just the PFB FIR, while the backend consists of FFT and